-Once an ETIAS application has been processed, the approved ETIAS Europe visa will be sent to the applicant by email.
-The candidate will then be able to use the ETIAS travel authorization to enter the Schengen Area.
+Once an ETIAS application has been processed, the approved ETIAS Europe visa waiver is linked to the traveller’s passport and an email notification is sent.
+The candidate will then be able to use the ETIAS travel authorisation to enter the Schengen Area.

-The application will be quick and straightforward and the ETIAS application form will only take a matter of minutes to fill out.
+ETIAS is not a visa, the application will be quick and straightforward and the application form will only take a matter of minutes to fill out.
 Applicants will also have to enter a variety of information including their passport details and travel plans.

 Entering the Schengen Area with your approved ETIAS visa waiver

 With your approved ETIAS visa waiver for Europe, it will be possible to enter any of the 26 European countries in the Schengen Area.
 There are no hard borders between Schengen countries, only a singular, shared, hard border.

 All of the countries in the European Union are in the Schengen Area except the UK and Ireland.
 Iceland, Liechtenstein, Norway, and Switzerland have also signed the Schengen Agreement despite not being in the EU.
 The microstates of Monaco, San Marino, and Vatican City are also included.

-At the moment, Canadians and many other nationalities can enjoy visa-free access to the Schengen Area as long as they do not spend more than 90 days in the zone in any 180-day period.
-This will change in 2021 when failure to hold a valid ETIAS visa waiver could result in your entry to the region being denied.
+Canadians and many other nationalities can enjoy visa-free access to the Schengen Area as long as they do not spend more than 90 days in the zone in any 180-day period.
+From 2022, visa-exempt travellers will also need an ETIAS authorisation to cross an external border.

-These European travel authorizations will be valid for three years.
-However, if someone’s passport expires before this three-year duration it will be necessary to apply for a new ETIAS visa as they cannot be transferred between passports.
+These European travel authorisations will be valid for three years.
+However, if someone’s passport expires before this three-year duration it will be necessary to reapply for ETIAS as the visa waiver cannot be transferred to a different passport.

 What will Canadians need to do to get an approved ETIAS visa?

 To be able to successfully apply for ETIAS, Canadians will need to meet a few basic visa requirements.
-It will be necessary to have a valid Canadian passport with at least six months remaining as well as a credit or debit card to pay the fee for the visa waiver.
+It will be necessary to have a valid Canadian passport as well as a credit or debit card to pay the fee for the visa waiver.